 The missing coursework must be completed by the published deadline which is six weeks from the last day of final examinations for the term.

 If the missing work is not submitted by the deadline, the Incomplete grade will be converted to a Failing (F) or Unsatisfactory (U) grade as appropriate.

-The instructor and student will receive weekly email reminders from the Registrar’s office until the incomplete grade is resolved.
+The instructor and student will receive periodic email reminders from the Registrar’s office until the incomplete grade is resolved.

 An appeal for an extension of the six week deadline must be filed in writing with the Program Director at least one week before the Incomplete (I) grade is scheduled to convert to an F or U. The appeal must contain a full explanation of why an extension is being requested and have the written support of the instructor.
 If approved, the Program Director will notify the Registrar’s Office if the extension is approved.
 Under no circumstances can the extension be longer than six additional weeks.

 Note: A student may not graduate from St. John Fisher College with an incomplete grade on his/her record.
 Incomplete grades will be converted to grades before eligibility for graduation is determined.